-European stocks rose Friday and the euro clung to gains from a 2-cent rally after euro zone policymakers moved to shore up struggling banks and fend off a financial crisis, while markets positioned for U.S. employment data due later.
+European stocks rose on Friday and the euro clung to gains from a 2-cent rally after euro zone policymakers moved to shore up struggling banks and fend off a financial crisis, while markets positioned for U.S. employment data due later.

-The European Central Bank announced aggressive liquidity measures on Thursday, throwing a lifeline to lenders whose wholesale funding has dried up as market confidence ebbed, and the European Union said it would present a plan for a coordinated recapitalization of banks by member states.
+The European Central Bank (ECB) announced aggressive liquidity measures on Thursday, throwing a lifeline to lenders whose wholesale funding has dried up as market confidence ebbed, and the European Union said it would present a plan for a coordinated recapitalization of banks by member states.

 Gold, oil, copper and equities were all on course to post weekly gains on hopes that Europe's leaders may finally be getting to grips with a two-year-old sovereign debt crisis, although the scale of the task meant caution remained high.

 European stock indexes as well as shares in a number of sectors such as banking, insurance, oil, utilities and telecoms seem to be stabilizing, Cholet Dupont strategist Vincent Guenzi said.

 This stabilization may be a sign of a strong rebound to come if we get significant progress in the resolution of the euro zone debt crisis.